Rs.89.10for 1 strip(s) (10 tablet md each)

 CAUTION

-Ageflux Junior Orally Disintegrating Tablet is probably safe to use during breastfeeding.
-Limited human data suggests that the drug does not represent any significant risk to the baby.
+Ageflux Junior Orally Disintegrating Tablet is probably unsafe to use during breastfeeding.
+Limited human data suggests that the drug may pass into the breastmilk and harm the baby.

 SALT INFORMATION FOR Ageflux 15mg Tablet MD